MiguelRAlves/GitHub-User-Profile-Search/README.md

 ## Description

-A mechanism to search for user profiles and repositories by their user names.
+A mechanism to search for user profiles, their repositories and events by their user names.

 ## Screenshot